 Age: Degree-seeking students applying for on-campus study are generally required to be at least 17 years of age before beginning their first semester of study.
 For more information on early admissions policy, please contact the Admissions Office.

 Ecclesiastical Endorsements: Applicants for admission are required to obtain an ecclesiastical endorsement.
-An individual wishing to apply for admission who is currently excommunicated, disfellowshipped, on probation with, or disaffiliated from the Church, or who otherwise lacks an ecclesiastical endorsement, may request an exception to this policy.
+An individual wishing to apply for admission who is currently under Church membership restriction (including membership withdrawal), who has disaffiliated from the Church, or who otherwise lacks an ecclesiastical endorsement, may request an exception to this policy.
 The burden of persuasion is upon the applicant to clearly demonstrate to the university through the information submitted that the relevant facts and circumstances warrant an exception to this policy.
 Requests for exception should be directed to the Admissions Office.

 Misrepresentation in Application: Failure to provide complete and accurate information may result in rejection of an application for admission, revocation of an offer of admission, or dismissal from BYU-Idaho.